 Founded in 2016 with a team of just six people, Brompton’s myenergi has scaled rapidly and is now one of the fastest growing businesses in the UK and most exciting players in the growing EV industry.
 Passionate about sustainability, UK manufacturing and renewables more broadly, the business has taken great strides since its launch in the midlands, recently opening new offices as well as launching in Ireland after a 2020 in which profitability increased by over 2000%.

 With EV sales at an all-time high 2021 is set to be a significant year for the brand’s continued growth and we will be looking forward to keeping a close eye as the business’ upwards trajectory continues.

 The idea for Mimica came to founder Solveiga Pakstaite while doing a project with The Guide Dogs for the Blind Association.
 Noticing that visually impaired people often had no method of monitoring the expiry date of their food, Pakstaite’s concern grew over the impact processed foods could have on their health.

 Her solution, Mimica Touch, uses chemical technology to provide a physical indicator for when food is no longer fresh – and is more accurate than the “Use By” date printed on the product, too.
 Mimica Touch cuts the UK’s product waste and leads the way in sustainability and social innovation.

-If you and your company take pride your sustainability and would like PR support to help get your achievements noticed, then please get in touch with our team today.
+If you and your company take pride in sustainability and would like to discuss PR support to help get your achievements noticed, get in touch with our team today.